 This is an example of a landing page that PURLs link to.

-An article from marketing resource site MarketingProfs contains a list of ideas for creating direct mail pieces that drive website traffic.
+An article from offline marketing resource site MarketingProfs contains a list of ideas for creating direct mail pieces that drive website traffic.
 Try these and see how well they work for you.

 1. Make a compelling offer.
 Give people a powerful reason to visit your website.
 That could include a valuable offer, free trial, coupon, white paper, or other collateral.

 2. Use an easy-to-type URL.
 Obviously, your prospect cannot copy and paste a URL contained on a print piece, so make it easy to type; the simpler and shorter, the better.

 3. Personalize your copy.
 Just as personalized copy can improve conversions in email, it can be effective in print mail, too.
 PURLs make that easy to do.

 4. Include a clear call to action.
 Tell the prospect what you want him or her to do.
 For example, if you want them to attend a webinar, tell them to go to www.mysite.com and sign up.
 You would think people could figure this out on their own, but it's better to provide clear direction up front.

 5. Push response with a deadline.
 Make prospects aware that your offer has a deadline associated with it and encourage them to take action quickly.